golangci/misspell/README.md

 ```

 <a name="golang"></a>
-### Are there special rules for golang source files?
+### Are there special rules for Go source files?

-yes, if you want to force a file to be checked as a golang source, use `-source=go` on the command line.
+Yes, if you want to force a file to be checked as a Go source, use `-source=go` on the command line.
-Conversely, you can check a golang source as if it were pure text by using `-source=text`.
+Conversely, you can check a Go source as if it was pure text by using `-source=text`.
 You might want to do this since many variable names have misspellings in them!

 ### Can I check only-comments in other programming languages?